 Bakersfield, CA 93305

-The Board of Governor’s Fee Waiver (BOGW) is a state funded program available for eligible California residents and eligible AB540 students attending California community colleges.
-The BOGW waives the $46 per unit enrollment fees for an eligible student.
-To apply for a BOGW, students must either complete a FAFSA application or California Dream Act application or complete a paper application and bring it to the Office of Financial Aid for review.
-Students who paid for classes prior to receiving a BOGW will receive a refund if found eligible for BOGW.
-The BOGFW program is not a cash award.
-BOGW eligible students will be responsible for
+For eligible California residents, the California Community Colleges Promise Grant, formally known as the BOG Fee Waiver, permits enrollment fees to be waived.
+(Assistance for the purchase of books and supplies must be applied for separately through FAFSA or CA Dream Act) The California College Promise Grant (CCPG) is a state funded program available for eligible California residents and eligible AB540 students attending California community colleges.
+The CCPG waives the $46 per unit enrollment fees for an eligible student.
+To apply for a CCPG, students must either complete a FAFSA application or California Dream Act application, or complete a paper application (link is below) and bring it to the Office of Financial Aid for review.
+Students who paid for classes prior to receiving a CCPG will receive a refund if found eligible..
+The CCPG program is not a cash award.
+CCPG eligible students will be responsible for:

 Don't default on your federal student loan!
 There are options that may help you avoid default.
 Bakersfield College has teamed up with E.C.M.C.
 Solutions, Student loan repayment and financial literacy services, to provide student loan borrowers a resource to help you manage your educational loans.
 This service is FREE of charge and you can contact them regarding loan repayment advice, repayment plan options, forbearances and deferments, and loan forgiveness.
 Contact E.C.M.C.
 Solutions by phone at 1-877-331-3262 or visit the E.C.M.C.
 Solutions website to connect through email or web chat with one of their counselors.

 The Office of Financial Aid is available to answer general questions.
 In order to protect your identity and information, any inquiries regarding your financial aid will require a photo ID.